 It was taken off them during the Second World War because they refused to support the Nazis.
 Ever since then, they have asked for it back but the Czech Government has kept the property itself.

-The two castles are highlights but the gardens and parks around them are also a key part of a visit.
+The two castles are highlights of a visit to Lednice-Valtice, but the gardens and parks around them are also a key part of your time here.
 You can see them for free and the one around Lednice, in particular, may take a little time to explore properly.

 I would suggest giving yourself most of the day to see this site.
 It will take that long if you get a tour of one or two of the castles, walk around the gardens, make your way across the landscapes, and have some lunch.